camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/32-migrate-from-camunda-bpm-71/04-cockpit-plugin.html.md

 ### JS promises

-The most critical change is probably the way Javascript promises are implemented/used.
+The most critical change is probably the way JavaScript promises are implemented/used.
 If you had something like this in the 7.1 release:

 ```javascript
 SomeResource.$then(function(response) {